Fair Coin Flipping: Tighter Analysis and the Many-Party Case: Introduction

 The connection between such online Binomial games and the coin-flipping protocols $\ProtocolF{t}$ described in the previous section is rather straightforward.
 Recall that an adversary controlling some of the parties in an execution of Protocol $\ProtocolF{t}$ gains nothing by aborting in \Stepref{intro:step:coin}, and thus we can assume \wlg that it only aborts, if ever, at \Stepref{intro:step:defense} of some rounds.\footnote{Actually, in an inner sub-protocols $\Protocol{t'}$ the attacker can also aborts in the steps where $\delta'$ is reconstructed.
 But bounding the effect of such aborts is rather simple, comparing to those done is \Stepref{intro:step:defense}, and we ignore such aborts from the current discussion.} Recall that the gain achieved from aborting in \Stepref{intro:step:defense} of round $i$ is the difference between $\delta_{i-1}$, here the expected outcome of the protocol given the coins $c_1,\ldots,c_{i-1}$ flipped in the previous rounds, and the expected outcome of the protocol given these coins and the defense values given to the corrupted parties in \Stepref{intro:step:defense}.
 It follows that the maximal bias obtained by a \emph{single} abort, is exactly the bias of the online binomial game, in which the hints are set to the defense values of the corrupted parties.
 The bias achieved by $t$ aborts in the protocol is at most $t$ times the bias of the corresponding game.

-\mparagraph{Bounding online binomial games via a linear program} Upper-bounding the bias of even a rather simple binomial game is not easy.\footnote{Our problem fits in the well-studied area of {\em stopping-time problems}, where the goal is to upper-bound the value of the optimal stopping strategy.} Specifically, it is non-trivial to take advantage of the fact that the player does not know beforehand which round will yield the largest gain.
+\mparagraph{Bounding online binomial games via a linear program} Upper-bounding the bias of even a rather simple binomial game is not easy.\footnote{Our problem fits in the well-studied area of {\em stopping-time problems}, \cf \citet{Ferguson06}, where the goal is to upper-bound the value of the optimal stopping (\ie aborting) strategy.} Specifically, it is non-trivial to take advantage of the fact that the player does not know beforehand which round will yield the largest gain.
 A pessimistic approach, taken in \cite{HaitnerT17}, is to consider non-adaptive players that can only abort in a predetermined round, and then upper-bound general players using a union bound.
 This approach effectively assumes the player is told the round it is best to abort, and as we prove here misses the right bound by a $\polylog$ factor.
-We take a different approach.
-The idea is to map the set of all possible strategies of the game into feasible solutions to a linear program.
-The bias each strategy achieves is equal to the objective value of the corresponding solution.
-We then use duality to bound the maximal value of the LP.
-Interestingly, we also prove the other direction: each feasible solution to the LP corresponds to a possible strategy of the game.
-This shows that bounding the value of the linear formulation is actually equivalent to bounding the value of the best strategy in the game.